johnspray74/MaybeMonad/README.md

 Monads are a two-layer pattern.
 The monad implementaion is in the Monad folder, and the application is in the Application folder.
 ALA is a 4 layer pattern so the implementation is in the Domain Abstractions, Programming Paradigms and Foundation folders, and the application is again in the Application folder.

 This example is one of a set of examples implementing different types of monads.
-Others are Continuation, IObservable, IEnumerable. and State monads.
+Others are Continuation and IEnumerable (which also includesan IObservable version).

-In this example application, the composed functions just add or do a reciprocal of numbers.
+In this example application, the composed functions just are just simple function that add or do a reciprocal of numbers.
 Because we are demonstrating the Maybe, the one doing reciprocal checks for divide by zero.

 If you don't understand monads, the section in chapter six of the online book fully explains them (I think in a better way than other explanations).
 It wasn't until I implemented them myself with this set of examples (for the purpose of comparing what they do and how they work with ALA) that